 - However, not everyone can qualify for VA Loans or USDA Loans

 - With VA Loans, only Veterans with a Certificate of Eligibility can qualify for VA Loans

 With USDA loans, the borrower has to meet the maximum income requirements and the property needs to be in a USDA designated area.

 Types Of Mortgage Loan Programs: Fixed Rate Mortgages Versus Adjustable Rate Mortgages

 There are two types of mortgage loan programs for mortgage loan borrowers.
-The most popular types of mortgage loan programs is the fixed rate mortgage program.
-There are the 30 years fixed rate mortgages, also referred to as FRM, and the 15 years fixed rate mortgage program.
-The mortgage rates on the 15 year fixed rate mortgages are much lower than the 30 year fixed rate mortgages, however, the borrower will have higher monthly principal and interest payments on a 15 year fixed rate mortgage due to the lower amortization schedule.
-The fixed rate mortgage program offers the borrower a sense of financial security because your mortgage rates are fixed for the term of your loan and your principal and interest payments will be the same throughout the term of your fixed rate mortgage loan.
+The most popular types of mortgage loan programs are the fixed-rate mortgage program.
+There are the 30 years fixed-rate mortgages, also referred to as FRM and the 15 years fixed rate mortgage program.
+The mortgage rates on the 15-year fixed-rate mortgages are much lower than the 30-year fixed-rate mortgages, however, the borrower will have higher monthly principal and interest payments on a 15 year fixed rate mortgage due to the lower amortization schedule.
+The fixed-rate mortgage program offers the borrower a sense of financial security because your mortgage rates are fixed for the term of your loan and your principal and interest payments will be the same throughout the term of your fixed-rate mortgage loan.

 Types Of Mortgage Loan Programs: Conventional Mortgage Loans

 Fannie Mae and Freddie Mac are the two mortgage giants in the United States that govern Conventional:Loans:

 - Fannie Mae and Freddie Mac create and implement the mortgage lending guidelines on Conventional Loans